kathrinmzl/WanderWallet/README.md

 # Wander Wallet

 “Wander Wallet” is a Python-based command-line application designed to help travelers track expenses and stay within budget while being on a trip.
 It is designed to give travelers a clear overview of their budget, tracked expenses and remaining funds while travelling.
-The application connects to Google Sheets to store and update trip information and expenses.
+The application uses the Google Cloud API to connect to Google Sheets to store and update trip information and expenses.
 As a user, I want to easily add new expenses, view my current financial status and stay on track with my travel budget.

 The website was created for educational purposes only.